mp-se/espframework/README.md

 The master branch dones not contain any code.
 There are a number of version of the framework which is stored in seprate branches for easy maintenance

-### Branch 1.0
+### Branch 1.0 (Deprecated)

-- This is the current version used in my projects for Arduino 2.x
+- This version is no longer maintained and its no longer the primary version for my projects.

-### Branch 1.1
+### Branch 1.1 (Primary branch)

-- Updated with newer version of the dependant libraries like Arduino Json 7 and Async Webserver for Arduino 2.x
+- Updated with newer version of the dependant libraries like Arduino Json 7 and Async Webserver

-- ArduinoLog has now been merged into the library for easier maintenance.
+- ArduinoLog and incbin has now been merged into the library for easier maintenance since they are no longer maintained by their authors.

-- Note!
-This is currently under development and testing.

-### Branch 2,0
+### Branch 2.0 (Experimental)

 - Based on 1.1 this is migreted to work with Arduino 3.x

-- Note!
-This is currently under development and testing.